-Students without relevant full-time work experience are encouraged to consider a professional practice internship as an elective choice; up to three (3) hours of professional practice credit (498 in the ACC, FIL, MKT, and MQM departments) may be used in the Plan of Study toward the degree.
+Students in any of the MBA sequences, without relevant full-time work experience, are encouraged to consider a professional practice internship as an elective choice; up to three (3) hours of professional practice credit (498 in the ACC, FIL, MKT, and MQM departments) may be used in the Plan of Study toward the degree.
 A thesis may be substituted for up to six hours of elective course work.
 Please refer to the thesis section elsewhere in this catalog for Graduate School policies on thesis work.